nytimes/backbone.stickit/README.md

    - model attribute value matched to a radio group `value` attribute
    - `change` event is used for handling
  - select
+   - (recommended) specify `selectOptions` to have Stickit handle the rendering and option bindings of your select (see `selectOptions`)
-   - if you choose to pre-render your select-options (unrecommended) then the binding will be configured with the "option[value]" attributes in the DOM; otherwise, see the `selectOptions` configuration.
+   - if you choose to pre-render your select-options (not recommended) then there are two ways of configuring the bindings:
+     - "data-stickit-bind-val" attributes in the DOM.
+This allows for binding non-string values from a prerendered <select>, assuming that you are using jQuery or a build of Zepto that includes the "data" module.
+     - "option[value]" attributes in the DOM (used if no data-stickit-bind-val is present)
    - `change` event is used for handling

 ### events